p2r3/hsh-speedrunmod/README.md

 ### Is this legal for runs uploaded to speedrun.com?

-So far the moderator (ShevaDecai) hasn't responded to this question, but it's perfectly fine to use in practice.
-And I doubt you'd have any problems if you used this alongside an external timer for actual runs.
+Yes, the moderator, ShevaDecai, has agreed to allowing this mod in runs, and a few times have already been set with it.

 ## Installation
 Just go to [the releases page](https://github.com/p2r3/hsh-speedrunmod/releases), and download the latest version of the mod.
 Then open the .swf file in your Flash player.